When Baby Isn’t Feeding Well: Early Initiation of Milk Removal

 - Offer Frequent Feedings

-- If your baby is very sleepy or only nursing on one breast per feeding, expect very frequent feedings, perhaps every hour or two during the day.
+- If your baby is very sleepy or only breastfeeding on one breast per feeding, expect very frequent feedings, perhaps every hour or two during the day.

 - You can try to stimulate your baby to take both breasts by burping them and changing their diaper after the first side.